-Most offences are committed by those who are older and in positions of authority, influence and trust.
+Most offenses are committed by those who are older and in positions of authority, influence, and trust.

-Not long ago some of these offences were considered part of the norm or were too culturally sensitive to expose them by reporting them to the Police.
+Not long ago some of these offenses were considered part of the norm or were too culturally sensitive to expose them by reporting them to the Police.

-Victims were too afraid to speak out for fear of being victimised and shunned.
+Victims were too afraid to speak out for fear of being victimized and shunned.

 Today the situation has changed.
-Government has led the charge by strengthening the law that deals with offences of sexual nature, particularly those inflicted on the weak and vulnerable like women and children.
+The government has led the charge by strengthening the law that deals with offenses of sexual nature, particularly those inflicted on the weak and vulnerable like women and children.

 We also live in a politically correct environment, which opposes any form of discrimination or harassment.

 On this issue, one Government department’s policy, which mirrors the national policy, defines harassment as an act of systematic or continued unwanted annoying actions of one party or a group, including threats and demands.
-The purpose may vary, including racial prejudice, personal hatred and an attempt to force someone to quit a job or grant sexual favours.
+The purpose may vary, including racial prejudice, personal hatred, and an attempt to force someone to quit a job or grant sexual favors.

 The policy goes on to define sexual harassment as a form of discrimination and a gross violation of a person’s human rights and human dignity.